-- Visit the company website (=> www.woodward.com) and search for the documents you are interested in.
+- Visit the company website and search for the documents you are interested in.
 (The ID of every document is printed on its cover page.) - There is, however, a more convenient way: Every device has a QR code printed on it.
 Scan this code, and you are taken to an online directory that contains all relevant documents in the most recent version.

-Notice: One of the documents that is included on the DVD and available online is named "Front\Foil\Label / HighPROTEC\Inserts".
-This is a template file that allows to label the LEDs in a proper way.
+Notice: One of the documents that is included on the DVD and available online is named "Front_Foil_Label /

+Quick_Start_Guide_HPT_Inserts".
+This is is a template file that allows to label the LEDs in a proper way.